So, your character's Power Level

 When editing lists, remember that the weight classes measure the scope

-of a character's abilities — what the character is literally capable (and incapable) of.
-While characters such as Batman
+of a character's abilities — what the character is literally capable (and incapable) of with their raw power alone.
+While people like Batman

 and The Doctor

-have been known to take on gods, they do so with intellect rather than strength, and thus remain low on the list relative to their defeated opponents.
+have been known to take on gods, they do so with intellect and tactics rather than raw power, and thus remain low on the list relative to their defeated opponents.
 Thus, defeating somebody does NOT necessarily place a character at or above the opposing weight class

 , although the greater the disparity between the subjects, the more the defeat qualifies as an example of Did You Just Punch Out Cthulhu?